 Souvenirs purchased in the tribal villages will also need to be in cash.
 No credit card machines out in the ‘bush’ – as of yet.

 Yes.
-The stops between the parks will almost exclusively be at souvenir stands and all have some type of toilet facility.
+The stops between the parks will almost exclusively be at souvenir stands which have some type of toilet facility.
 These facilities have made vast improvements in recent years and are kept clean for the clientele.

-Yes.
-Visas are needed for entry into both Kenya (KENYA EMBASSY) and Tanzania (TANZANIA EMBASSY).
-You can obtain these visas at their consulates in either New York City, NY or Washington D.C. either in person or by mail.
+– You can obtain these visas at their consulates in either New York City, NY or Washington D.C. either in person or by mail.